Irvin Flores: Imprisonment and release

 The four Nationalists were sent to different prisons.
 Flores was sent to Leavenworth Federal Prison in Leavenworth, Kansas, where nationalist Oscar Collazo, who in 1950 attacked the Blair House in a failed attempt to assassinate US President Harry S. Truman, was incarcerated.
 By 1970, Cancel Miranda was transferred from Alcatraz Prison to Leavenworth Prison.

 In 1970, Flores, together with Collazo and Cancel Miranda, participated in a prison strike and stopped working because of the abuses by some of the guards against them.
 While in prison, he studied English and read books on history and philosophy.
 He also learned how to play the guitar.
 He wrote a book titled Los Indomitos where he described his prison experience.

 Both Flores and Cancel Miranda became eligible for parole in July 1979.
 However, none had applied for parole because of their political beliefs.
-That same year, President Jimmy Carter, under national and international pressure, commuted the sentence of Cancel Miranda, Lebrón and Flores.
+That same year, President Jimmy Carter, under international pressure, commuted the sentence of Cancel Miranda, Lebrón and Flores.
 They had served 25 years in prison.
 Andrés Figueroa Cordero had been released from prison earlier because of health issues related to his terminal cancer.

 The Governor of Puerto Rico Carlos Romero Barceló publicly opposed the commutations granted by Carter, stating that it would encourage terrorism and undermine public safety.